Last updated on December 5th, 2018 by Garrick Dee

 Feedback on run time was mixed, though the manual says it runs between 12 to 17 minutes, there are consumers that claimed that this ran as long as 40 minutes.

-People who’ve used this owned homes as large as 2,500 square feet and the Freestyle was able to clean 75% of that area – pretty impressive.
+Folks who left a review have homes as up to 2,500 square feet and this vacuum was able to clean around 75% of that area which is impressive.

 Warranty on this is a bit sketchy though, one consumer said that the batteries were not covered and she had to pay $45 for the replacement battery which is almost half the cost of the whole vacuum.